 Possibility to reduce your APR

 This card gives customers 0% interest on purchases for 19 months.
 With the right planning you can do all of your Christmas shopping in the first month and give yourself nearly a year and a half to pay it back.

 On top of this, you can build up Tesco points from all of your purchases (1 Tesco Clubcard point for every £4 spent in any shop).

-With this credit card you get zero interest on purchases for the first three months while also building your credit rating.
+With this credit card you get zero interest on purchases for the first six months while also building your credit rating.

 Consolidating Christmas debt with a credit card